-Links to the secretary of state in each of the 50 u.s. states and their corporate registrations; many allow online lookups of basic information.
+Links to the secretary of state in each of the U.S. states and their corporate registrations; many allow online lookups of basic information.

 U.S. FEDERAL GOVERNMENT AGENCIES

-Government Agency homepages can be useful for both research purposes and for finding job-listings.
-The best directory is maintained by the LSU Library.
+This A-to-Z index of U.S. Government Agency websites can be useful for both research purposes and for finding job-listings.

 Links to annual reports of thousands of companies; a free service.